 - Write down the facts of what happened- the situation, the location, who was involved, and what was said or done.

 - Write down your reaction or involvement in the situation.

 - Note when you felt an emotional reaction and why.

 - Note at what point you felt hated or disliked by your family.

 Looking at just the facts and removing your emotional reaction, think about if it makes sense to feel like your family hates you.
 In some situations, families can absolutely be rejecting, hurtful, and hateful, but in others at times emotional responses can cloud how situations are viewed.
 Try this exercise out with a few more scenarios and continue to ask yourself if feeling like your family hates you makes sense.
 This will help you come up with next steps regarding how you want to move forward with certain relationships.

 Whether you know the cause of your family dysfunction or not, working on self-improvement and extending offers for peace are helpful.
 You can't control how others feel about you or whether they're willing to forgive past transgressions and start over.
 Focus on what you can control like being a better communicator or overall person if it's necessary.
 If your family is not receptive, look for other ways to feel a sense of belonging like joining groups or spending holidays with close friends.
 If you feel like being around certain family members is emotionally unhealthy for you, it's important to put yourself first and prioritize your wellbeing and safety.

 While every person and family is unique, there are several issues common among families describing their relationships with each other as dysfunctional.

 Family issues can't always get resolved on their own.
 If you're experiencing unhealthy family relationships that are impacting your daily life, consider consulting with a family therapist.
-Individual family members can each meet separately with the therapist who will try to bring everyone together when she feels the time is right to strengthen those bonds.
+Individual family members can each meet separately with the therapist who may try to bring everyone together when he or she feels the time is right to strengthen those bonds.
 Whether you decide to cut ties, or work through familial issues, always prioritize your mental and physical well-being.